 4.1.3 Then click "Upload" and select the archive with the site (in our example, it is WordPress, which can be downloaded by following this link).
 Press "Upload".

 4.1.4 After uploading, unpack the archive as shown in the screenshots, select the folder with the name of the website, and click "Ok".
-Ready!
+Setting VPS is ready!

 4.2 Loading the CMS From the ISP Manager